elastic/ecctl/docs/ecctl_platform_deployment-template_pull.md

 ## ecctl platform deployment-template pull

-Downloads deployment template into a local folder
+DEPRECATED (Will be removed in the next major version): Downloads deployment template into a local folder

 ### Synopsis

-Downloads deployment template into a local folder
+DEPRECATED (Will be removed in the next major version): Downloads deployment template into a local folder

 ```
 ecctl platform deployment-template pull --path <path> [flags]